ros2/geometry2/tf2_ros/doc/cli_tools.rst

   ros2 run tf2_ros static_transform_publisher [--x X] [--y Y] [--z Z] [--yaw Yaw] [--pitch Pitch] [--roll Roll] --frame_id Frame --child_frame_id Child_Frame

-Static_transform_publisher can also publish a static coordinate transform to tf2 using an x/y/z offset in meters and quaternion.
+``static_transform_publisher`` can also publish a static coordinate transform to tf2 using an x/y/z offset in meters and quaternion.
 Unlike in tf, there is no period argument, and a latched topic is used.

 .. code-block:: bash

   ros2 run tf2_ros static_transform_publisher [--x X] [--y Y] [--z Z] [--qx QX] [--qy QY] [--qz QZ] [--qw QW] --frame_id Frame --child_frame_id Child_Frame

-Static_transform_publisher is designed both as a command-line tool for manual use, as well as for use within roslaunch files for setting static transforms.
+``static_transform_publisher`` is designed both as a command-line tool for manual use, as well as for use within roslaunch files for setting static transforms.
 For example:

 .. code-block:: yaml